Jake0826/convolutional_neural_network_from_scratch/README.md

 ## Project Overview

-By building a fully functional Convolutional Neural Network from scratch, I developed a deeper understanding of one of deep learning's core concepts.
+I built a fully functional Convolutional Neural Network from scratch to better understand neural networks.
 The `/cnn` directory contains all the building blocks required to construct and train a CNN from the ground up.
 The `/models` directory implements the neural networks by training on two seperate datasets and benchmarking performance against equivalent PyTorch models.

 ## Architecture